HaakonSvane/Icarus/docs/normalization.md

 ## Pipeline
 The preprocessing pipeline consists of several stages.
-After the data has been [sourced](data-sourcing.md), it is processed through a series of
+After the data has been [sourced](data-sourcing.md), it is processed through a series of stages.
+These are:

+1. Raw data gets loaded into memory.
+2. The data is trimmed down to normal working hours (09:30-16:00) since some of the equities list before/after-hour trading.
+3. The stocklabeler labels the data.
+4. [RSI](https://www.investopedia.com/terms/r/rsi.asp) is calculated for the equity.
+5. The variables in each datapoint are normalized.
+6. Each end of the data is trimmed to remove edge-effects from running averages / convolutions.
+7. The data is saved as a csv file in data/training.

 <div id="winsize">
 </div>

 ### Window size:
-The labeler uses "future" datapoints $$P(t+ndt)$$ to determine the label for a datapoint *P(t)*.
+The labeler uses "future" datapoints $P(t+ndt), n \in \mathbb{Z}^{+}$ to determine the label for a datapoint $$P(t)$$.
 In practice, this is done using one or several convolutions depending on which labeling mode is used.
-Since the label is the only feature we wish to use future data to determine, the rest of the processing pipeline (normalization, RSI, ...)
-MUST be restricted to previous datapoints P(t-n*dt).
+Since the label is the only feature we wish to use future data to determine, the rest of the processing pipeline (normalization, RSI, ...) **must** be restricted to previous datapoints $$P(t-n*dt)$$.
-Because of the nature of discrete non-shifted convolutions, for any datapoint *P(t)*, values that are *window_size*/2 points away from the point in both directions are used.
+Because of the nature of discrete non-shifted convolutions, for any datapoint $P(t)$, values that are *window_size*/2 points away from the point in both directions are used.
 This means that for a window of 2 days, the labeler will look forward 1 day (and also 1 day backwards) when determining the label.